mvatanen/domain-map/README.md

 1.2 *.mysql.csv files for database importing

 1.3 svg picture files that are generated from data (best viewed with browser)

+1.4 Reverse domain query results (PTR-Domains.txt)

+Reverse records can be combined with original domains file.

 Note that *.mysql.csv files have different approach to data than normal csv and aren't necessarily the best option for spreadsheet analysis.